 Residency Requirement.
 A minimum of twenty-three semester hours, including the final eight hours, must be earned in residence at Northwestern Oklahoma State University.
 The remainder of the candidate's program (nine hours maximum) may be earned at other accredited institutions.
 These hours, or any part thereof, may be applied to the program only if, in the judgment of the student's graduate advisory committee and the Associate Dean of Graduate Studies, they contribute to the student's overall program.
 Graduate Advisory Committee.
 An advisory committee is assigned by the Graduate Office for each student in the Master of Education program.
-The committee is responsible to assist the student in planning a program of study and to evaluate the student's action research project.
+The committee is responsible to assist the student in planning a program of study and to evaluate the student's action research project or to compose and grade his/her comprehensive exam (Adult Ed. only).
 The advisory committee shall consist of three members of the graduate faculty; the chair of the committee must hold a terminal degree.
 The assignment of graduate advisory committees will occur in the first semester of coursework.

 Professional Education Requirement.
 In addition to meeting the general requirements for admission to the graduate program, the Master of Education applicant must hold a current teaching certificate.
-(Exceptions to this requirement are the Adult Education option and Non-Certificate option.)
+(An exception to this requirement is the Adult Education option.)